amanciio93/amanciio93/README.md

 <h1 align="center">Hi! 👋 I'm Jonathan Amancio;</h1>

 <p align="center">
-  Currently studying Computer Engineering at the Virtual University of the State of São Paulo (UNIVESP) and a self-taught systems developer.
-Passionate about technology, coffee, and rock music!
+  Currently studying Computer Engineering at the Virtual University of the State of São Paulo (UNIVESP) and working as a help desk technician and junior developer, focusing on ERP and POS systems.
+Passionate about technology, coffee, and rock music.
 Continuously improving my English skills.
 </p>

 ---